-- Nalini Mohabir, Geography
+- Nalini Mohabir

-- How have colonization and capital accumulation affected environmental Indigenous and migrant epistemologies, cosmologies, and environmental practices?
+- How have colonization and capital accumulation affected environmental Indigenous and migrant epistemologies, cosmologies and environmental practices?

-- What are the environmental imaginations that drive anticolonial, antiracist, and decolonial struggles — and how might these be in tension with each other?
+- How can scholarship in the environmental humanities and social sciences contribute to decolonization?
+What are the environmental imaginations that drive anticolonial, antiracist and decolonial struggles — and how might these be in tension with each other?

 - Jesse Arsenault, English; animal studies, postcolonial literature

 - Jessica Bardill, English; Indigenous studies, decolonial bioethics